-- i.
-A mixed use scheme, with active retail frontages; - ii.
-A new pedestrian route from the Broadway through the site to connect to Singapore Road; and - iii.
-The development scheme should be in similar size and massing to the surrounding buildings of the site. - 5.40.
+i.
+A mixed use scheme, with active retail frontages;

+ii.
+A new pedestrian route from the Broadway through the site to connect to Singapore Road; and iii.
+The development scheme should be sympathetic to the height, bulk and massing, as well as the character and usage of buildings which surround the site.

+- 5.40.
 This policy supplements Policy EAL15 of the LBE Development Sites document by adding further guidance to exploit the full potential of a redevelopment scheme in this location.
 The site currently comprises a row of 13 shops along the northern side of Broadway made up of a parade of ten 2 storey units (66 & 78) with retail at ground level and office/ other at first floor, and three further units with ground floor retail, two of which are single storey (80 & 84) and the third (86) three storey. - 5.41.
 In addition to Policy EAL 15, this policy makes provision for the creation of a new pedestrian route to connect Broadway with Singapore Road to increase the number of ways that residents of the former Green Man Estate can access Broadway.
 It will also be one of a number of routes to make the trip between West Ealing and Jacob's Ladder much easier.
-However, in one respect the policy replaces the provisions of Policy EAL15.
-The Forum considers that the maximum building height should not be significantly higher then surrounding buildings.